MihailKanchev/Hiveride/README.md

 266106

 Standing at the end of it now, like Frodo did at the top of Mount Doom after throwing the ring , I have a notch of regret at the back of my throat.
 The idea behind this hand-in was to push my personal project into its' implementation phase, combining both personal affairs and school work.
-Ultimately, like Frodo, I threw away most of the cruicial features, that were dragging me down the mountain, greatly underestimating the time I was given.
+Ultimately, like Frodo, I threw away most of the crucial features, that were dragging me down the mountain, greatly underestimating the time I was given.
 Unfortunately no eagles will come for me.

 ![giphy](https://user-images.githubusercontent.com/44975545/56869999-e5d90b00-6a08-11e9-986f-f8ad3d3dfbea.gif)